drmaize/ThermoAlign/README.md

 A <i>.vcf</i> file (v4.0 or v4.1) based on the same coordinate system as the reference genome sequence may be optionally used for polymorphism-aware primer design.
 This will result in the exclusion of candidate primers that co-localize with variant sites.

-The <i>.vcf</i> file needs to be separated into separate files for each chromosome, named as follows:
+The <i>.vcf</i> file needs to be provided as separate files for each chromosome, named as follows:
 >chr1.vcf, chr2.vcf, etc.

 <h1 id="output">